Back to Forests

 This is where your story gets folded in.

-And if you’re just starting out — unsure, unpolished, even a little skeptical — that’s okay.
+And if you’re just starting out, unsure, unpolished, even a little skeptical, that is okay.

-You need a structure that holds when you’re alone, uncertain, or raw.
+You need a way to begin faithfully when you are alone, uncertain, or raw.

 Follow a Person — Not a Performance